 Delighted to have been offered the opportunity to become Bishop of Grimsby, within the diocese Bishop David now has strategic responsibility, amongst other things, for working with churches and leaders to see if that same growth can be seen here in Greater Lincolnshire.

-Married to Ann and with three children, Jonathan, Matthew and Naomi, he enjoys walking, reading, music of all kinds (he has already introduced the Bishop’s Staff to the joys of Bruce Springsteen), is a lapsed squash player, and at an age at which he ought to have known better he recently tried to take up surfing in the North Sea, but with no great success!
+Married to Ann and with three children, Jonathan, Matthew and Naomi, he enjoys walking, reading, music (he has introduced the Bishop’s Staff to the joys of Bruce Springsteen), and playing squash.

 The Suffragan Bishop of Grantham

 The Rt Revd Dr Nicholas Chamberlain